minki-j/ernest/README.md

-# AI Customer Review Agent
+# AI Customer Interview Agent

 This application is a review platform where an AI agent, Ernest, gathers reviews by interacting with customers, instead of customers creating their own content.